-58. If a supply of general insurance/takaful that involves a periodic or progressive supply of insurance premium/contribution that spans the GST implementation date, GST is chargeable on the part of the supply made for the period on or after the GST implementation date (appointed date).
+68. If a supply of general insurance/takaful that involves a periodic or progressive supply of insurance premium/contribution that spans the GST implementation date, GST is chargeable on the part of the supply made for the period on or after the GST implementation date (appointed date).

-- Insurance premium: RM3,600

-- Insurance policy period: 1 January 2013 to 31 December 2013

-- Appointed date : 1 October 2013

-- Value subject to GST: RM900 (3/12 X RM3,600)

-- GST chargeable: RM36 (4% X RM900)

-However, if the provision of insurance/takaful has been charged service tax, the supply made on or after the appointed date, is not chargeable to GST.
+- Insurance premium: RM3,600 - Insurance policy period: 1 January 2013 to 31 December 2013 - Appointed date: 1 October 2013 - Value subject to GST: RM900 (3/12 X RM3,600) - GST chargeable: RM54 (6% X RM900) - 69.
+However, if the provision of insurance/takaful has been charged service tax, the supply made on or after the appointed date, is not chargeable to GST. - 70.
+In addition, if there are some policies where service tax has been charged, collected and remitted to Customs before the appointed date but subsequently cancelled after such date, the insurers may make a claim for a refund of the service tax remitted.